mosip/documentation/docs/collab-inji-setup-guide.md

 Before you start with setting up Inji, ensure you have the following in place.

-1. Inji APK File: For Android devices
+1. Inji APK File: For Android devices,
-   * If you are using an Android smartphone, click [here](collab-inji-setup-guide.md) to get the Inji `apk` file for installation.
+   * If you are using an Android smartphone, click [here](https://drive.google.com/drive/folders/1SRHhFxQBNfOc-cdPU8VlKecIdc-WkuGZ) to get the Inji `apk` file for installation.
    * Transfer the `apk` file onto the smartphone on which it is to be installed.

-2. Inji Test Flight Access: For iOS devices
+2. Inji Test Flight Access: For iOS devices,
    * If you are using an iOS device, fill out the [form](https://docs.google.com/forms/d/e/1FAIpQLSd\_P4OMwimjTxGlJ2bfLob2TIt9UaaZDQF3sBO74e9TBST-vQ/viewform) here to get access to the Inji app on test flight.
    * You will receive an email on the email ID (Apple ID) provided in the form.
    * Follow the instructions in the email and access Inji from the iOS device on which it is to be installed.

 3. UIN Credentials:

     * Issuance of UIN (Unique identification number) as a demo credential will allow you to explore Inji’s capabilities and experience seamless VC sharing firsthand.